-Updated April 2023.
+Updated August 2024.
 When you purchase through links on our site, I may earn an affiliate commission.
 Here’s how it works.

 See, online tools (for example karaoke apps) can be great for a singer.
-Good online courses are complimentary to personal lessons or even cover things that personal lessons don't.
+But good online courses are complimentary to personal lessons or even cover things that personal lessons don't.
 They can offer the bigger picture that individual lessons not always do.
 A good singing course can be a tool to keep your vocal progress on track.

 Note: I am not here to rate the courses or judge the vocal technique that the course creators teach.
 Different teachers teach differently and I acknowledge that.
 Having said that, I only include courses whose creators I trust to know what they are doing - so the courses I recommend leave you in good hands.